PeterKing1992/Strikeforce-B-58/README.md

 - The longer a player survives, the more score he/she obtains.
 - Player can pick up various powerups to help making the game easier.

-Note: Please do not reuse or resubmit code from this repository in any of your future course.
+Note: Please do not reuse or resubmit code from this repository in any of your future courses.

 [Project Demo](https://youtu.be/k5wtSwFGKk0)